TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 mkdir mdps-kafka-example
 ```

-Inside the directory create a `config` folder for the custom configuration for the generator and a `docker` folder to hold the generated artefacts.
+In this new folder, create a `config` folder for the custom configuration for the generator and a `docker` folder to hold the generated artefacts.

 ```
 cd mdps-kafka-example